rproepp/spykeviewer/doc/source/plugins.rst

   objects, or both.

 Plot type
-  Three different plot types can be selected: "Separate Axes" creates a subplot for each channel, "Split Horizontally" creates one plot where the channels are concatenated and "Split Vertically" creates one plot where the channels are stacked vertically.
+  Three different plot types can be selected: "One plot per channel" creates a subplot for each channel, "One plot per unit" creates a subplot for each unit and "Single plot" creates one plot containing all channels and units.

+Split channels
+  Multichannel waveforms can be split either horizontally or vertically.

 Correlogram
 -----------